 State and Local Laws That Regulate Job Application Questions

 The Fair Chance to Compete for Jobs Act of 2019 (FCA) prohibits federal agencies and private companies that hold federal contracts from asking employees about criminal history prior to making a conditional offer of employment.

 In addition, many state and local governments have enacted similar legislation.
-According to the National Employment Law Project, over 150 counties and cities and 33 states plus the District of Columbia have adopted laws or policies that impact what employers can ask job candidates about their criminal history on job applications prior to evaluating their qualifications.
+According to the National Employment Law Project, over 150 counties and cities, 34 states, and the District of Columbia have adopted laws or policies that impact what employers can ask job candidates about their criminal history on job applications, prior to evaluating their qualifications.

 As of April 2019, the following states have ban-the-box legislation: